searchx-framework/searchx-backend/README.md

 - vertical: search vertical to use, as specified by search provider, eg. (web, images, videos, news) for bing
 - query: query string
 - page: page number
-- provider: the search provider to use (elasticsearch, indri, bing)
+- provider [optional]: the search provider to use (elasticsearch, indri, bing)
 - relevanceFeedback [optional, false by default]: whether to use relevance feedback (false, individual, shared)
 - distributionOfLabour [optional, false by default]: whether to use distribution of labour (false, unbookmarkedSoft, unbookmarkedOnly)
 ```

 # Configuration
 The main production configuration keys can be set in the `.env` file, example values can be found in `.example.env`.
+These keys are:
-These keys are the node environment `NODE_ENV` (production or development), the `PORT` the server will run on, the database url `DB`, and the `REDIS` url.
+- `NODE_ENV`: the node environment (production or development)
+- `PORT`: the port server will run on
+- `DB`: the database url
+- `REDIS`: the redis server url
+- `DEFAULT_SEARCH_PROVIDER`: the search provider that is used by default if the provider url parameter of the API is not set
+- `BING_ACCESS_KEY` (optional): the API access key for when the Bing search provider is used

 Further development configuration can be found inside `app/config/config.js`:
 ```